Zurc/lasaldelavida/episodio5-learning.md

 >  Structured programming: imposes discipline in direct transfer of control (if/else/while...)

->  Object-oriented programming: imposes discipline on indirect transfer of control
+>  Object-oriented programming: imposes discipline on indirect transfer of control (polymorphism)

->  Functional programming: imposes discipline upon assignment (immutability)
+>  Functional programming: imposes discipline upon assignment (immutability, location and access of data)

+3 big concerns of achitecture: function, separation of concerns and data management.

 ### 4 Dec 2019